 - Students enrolled in virtual classes - please call Student Medical Plan Department at (216) 368-3049 for a list of these programs.

-Eligible students will be automatically enrolled in this Plan, unless a waiver is submitted by the deadline dates listed in page 2 of this Plan Design and Benefits Summary.
+Eligible students will be automatically enrolled in this Plan, unless a waiver is submitted by the deadline dates listed in page 2 of the Plan Design and Benefits Summary.
 Under certain conditions, the Student Medical Plan fee may be waived.

 All registered students are required to have medical insurance that is comparable to the Case Western Reserve University Student Medical Plan.
 Insurance coverage must meet the following criteria in order to be deemed comparable.